-At PCC, Foods and Nutrition offerings include a 100-level course: Personal Nutrition which emphasizes basic nutrition principals and personal health behaviors; a 200-level course: Nutrition tailored to students pursuing careers in the life sciences and allied health; and the Dietary Manager and Certificate Program courses.
+At PCC, Foods and Nutrition offerings include a 100-level course: Personal Nutrition, which emphasizes basic nutrition principles and personal health behaviors; and a 200-level course: Nutrition, which is tailored to students pursuing careers in the life sciences and allied health.

 Foods and Nutrition courses are lower division collegiate courses that transfer to a four-year college or university.
 Courses may transfer as: